kuanrongchan/STAGES/README.md

 1. Run the container
 ![](images/docker_instruction_1.png)

-2. Open the webtool in your brower
+2. Open the webtool in your browser
 ![](images/docker_instruction_2.png)

 ### Running Docker container within the command line